Cruise Port Stop Guide: Geiranger, Norway

 Flydalsjuvet Viewpoint*

 Flydalsjuvet offers an impressive view and is an excellent point for photography, with a view over Geiranger and Geirangerfjord.
-This was one of the stops on our tour, read what it was like here (an * will indicate that a stop on the Geiranger bus tour we took)
+This was one of the stops on Geiranger Shore Excursion: Mt.
+Dalsnibba and Eagle Road tour (an * will indicate that was a stop on our this tour)

 Eagle Road*